-You'll want to unscrew or otherwise remove the exterior of fixtures from the wall or ceiling for cleaning.
+You'll want to unscrew or otherwise remove the exterior of fixtures from the wall or ceiling when it's time for a deep cleaning or spring cleaning.

-Hand wash the exterior glass and using a cloth dipped in water and hand dish-washing liquid.
+Hand wash the exterior glass using a cloth dipped in water and hand dish-washing liquid.

-it may be tempting to pop a glass fixture into the top rack of the
+it may be tempting to pop that glass fixture into the top rack of the

-dishwasher for a thorough cleaning - resist this urge.
-The heat could break the delicate glass or cover, and fade exterior detailing.
+dishwasher instead, resist this urge.
+The heat could break the delicate glass cover, or fade exterior detailing.

 dishwasher detergent can scratch or dull the decorative design and